hossein-zare/react-native-dropdown-picker/README.md

 ### Styling the component

-You have 12 options to style the component.
+There are 13 props to style the component.

 1. The `style` property.